 Let’s start with what is a Pueblo Magico?

 A Pueblo Magico is a town with cultural significance in Mexico.
-The program began in 2001 to help preserve the ways of the people and economically help communities by providing jobs through tourism.
+The program began in 2001 to help preserve the culture and economically help communities by providing jobs through tourism.

-With over 100 Pueblos Magicos in Mexico, visiting them all may take some time!
 Queretaro is surrounded by numerous pueblo magico towns and UNESCO World Heritage Sites.
-Within 90 minutes (or closer) are 6 Pueblo Magico towns (though 2 are now UNESCO World Heritage Sites) that could easily be visited on a day trip but as you may discover, deserve an overnight stay.
+6 Pueblo Magico towns (though 2 are now UNESCO World Heritage Sites) that could easily be visited on a day trip but as you may discover, deserve an overnight stay.

-Home of the third largest monolith in the world, this little town is all about enjoying nature.
-Most people hike to the midpoint of Peña de Bernal, but if you are up for a challenge continue to the halway point for a view over the valley.
+Home of the third largest monolith in the world, Bernal is all about enjoying nature.
+Most people can easily hike to the midpoint of Peña de Bernal but if you are up for a challenge, grab a guide and some mountian climbing gear to get to the top.
 After spending the morning hiking, celebrate with some ice cream or cajeta, a caramel made from goat’s milk made in Bernal.
 For more info on Bernal, check out our Travel Guide to Hiking Peña de Bernal.

 3. Mineral de Pozos

 If you want a true Mexican town that hasn’t been spoiled by tourism yet, Mineral de Pozos is the perfect place.
 Mineral de Pozos profited from mining silver, gold and other precious minerals, but was abandoned twice, once after the revolution and again in 1920s when they accidentally drilled into an underwater sea that flooded the mines.
 Today it’s an easy town to walk around with many historic ruins, cobbled streets and colonial structures.
 The town comes alive on Sundays and many of their festivals celebrate their indigenous roots.
+Mineral de Pozos is in the state of Guanajuato an hour from Queretaro or 45 minutes from San Miguel de Allende.
 Check out our post Mineral de Pozos: Ghost Town Revival Among Lavendar Farms.

 4. Dolores Hidalgo

-Dolores Hidalgo is a beautiful historic town where Father Miguel Hidalgo y Costilla uttered the cry for Mexican Independence against the Spanish in the 18th century beginning the War of Independence.
+Dolores Hidalgo is a beautiful historic town 30 minutes from San Miguel de Allende and 90 minutes from Queretaro.
+This is where Father Miguel Hidalgo y Costilla uttered the cry for Mexican Independence against the Spanish in the 18th century beginning the War of Independence.
 Located in the heart of the state of Guanajuato’s wine region, it’s also famous for its artisan ice cream and Talavera ceramics.
 Half of the population makes their living producing ceramics and colorful tiles.
 Here are the Top 6 Reasons to Visit Dolores Hidalgo.

 5. Almealco de Bonfil